nculwell/MathStudy/Analysis.md

   Well-regarded text on the more advanced topics of real analysis.

+- Shilov and Gurevich, *Integral, Measure and Derivative*

+  Shilov's graduate analysis textbook on Lebesgue integration and measure theory.

 - Lieb and Loss, *Analysis* ([2e](https://smile.amazon.com/dp/0821827839))

   Largely focuses on applications.
 Includes the Fourier transform, Sobolev spaces and the calculus of variations.
+A more advanced book that seems to assume a prior introduction to measure theory.

 - Folland, *A Guide to Advanced Real Analysis* ([1e](https://smile.amazon.com/dp/0883853434))